GJSBRT/whmcs-discord-connection/readme.md

 I will not be providing support for this repository.

+If you like it then give it a star! 🌟

 ## Installation
 1. Add the `discord.php` file to the root of your WHMCS installation